CaravelGames/drod/CompilingDrod_Win_MSVS2013.md

 # Building DROD

-1. Install Python.
-2. Download and build the libraries.
+1. Download and build the libraries.
-3. Update `include` and `library` paths in the project files.
+2. Update `include` and `library` paths in the project files.
-4. Build the project.
+3. Build the project.
-5. Copy DLLs.
+4. Copy DLLs.
-6. Copy `drod5_0.dat`.
+5. Copy `drod5_0.dat`.

 #### Short version

-There is a Python script that downloads and builds all of the required third-party libraries that DROD requires in `Scripts/InstallDependencies.win32.vs2013.py`.
-It was optimized for Visual Studio 2013, and I've verified it also works for newer versions like MSVS 2019 with little effort required.
+There is a Python script that downloads and builds all of the required libraries in `Scripts/InstallDependencies.win32.vs2013.py`, optimized for Visual Studio 2013 but it should work for newer versions with little changes.
 In order to build with this script do the following:

-1. Have Python 3 installed.
-You can get it from multiple sites, e.g., https://www.python.org/downloads/ .
-1. Edit `Scripts/InstallDependencies.win32.vs2013.py` and provide the correct path to `DevEnv.com` in the overrideOptions() function.
+1. Edit `Scripts/InstallDependencies.win32.vs2013.py` and provide the correct path to `DevEnv.com`.
-2. Run the script, e.g., `py InstallDependencies.win32.vs2013.py` from the Scripts directory on the command line.
+2. Run the script.
-3. After it finishes (see below for known issues with building), open the solution `Master/Master.2019.sln` (etc) and build the project.
-The paths are all set to work with the landing locations of the LIBs and DLLs used in the dependency installing script.
+3. After it finishes, open the solution `Master/Master.2013.sln` and build the project - the paths are all set to work with the dependency installing script.
-4. After the script finishes building, copy DLLs from `Deps/Dll/Debug` or `Deps/Dll/Release` and paste them to `DROD/Debug/` or `DROD/Release/` respectively.
+4. After the script finished building copy DLLs from `Deps/Dll/Debug` or `Deps/Dll/Release` and paste them to `DROD/DebugVS2013/` or `DROD/Release/` respectively.
-5. Go to your local installation of DROD (either Demo or Full version) and copy `Data/drod5_0.dat` and paste it to `DROD/Debug/Data/` or `DROD/Release/Data/`.
+5. Go to your installation of DROD (either Demo or Full version) and copy `Data/drod5_0.dat` and paste it to `DROD/DebugVS2013/Data/` or `DROD/Release/Data/`.
 6. Run the game.

 #### Download and build the libraries